MizzouCERI-research/IoT-streaming-app/README.md

 This repo is an application that collects sensor data from EEG IoT devices, and send them to AWS Kinesis streams for storage in DynamoDB, and visualize on http servlet.

+The IoT application can be run in three different architecture: Cloud-only, Edge-cloud, and Edge-only.

-## Setup environment to run the visualApp application on AWS EC2:
+## If running the app on AWS cloud, setup environment to run the visualApp application on an EC2 instance:

-1. Create an AWS EC2 instance and add the IAM role that has administrative privileges.
+1. Create an AWS EC2 instance and attach an IAM role that has Kinesis/DynamoDB full access.
-2. SCP Upload the visualAPP.tar application onto EC2 using AWS credentials and EC2 IP address
-3. SSH into the EC2 instance
+2. SSH into the EC2 instance
+3. Clone this repo onto the instance
-4. Run the following commands on EC2 instance:
+4. Run the following commands:

 	a.
-Unzip application: tar xzvf visualAPP.tar
+Install JAVA SDK: look up how to on internet

 	b.
-Install JAVA SDK: look up how to on internet
+Install Apache Maven compiler: look up how to on internet

 	c.
-Install apache maven compiler on Amazon Linux: look up how to on internet
+Add both maven compiler and JAVA SDK to your environment path variable (if they are not in there already)

 	d.
-Add both maven compiler and JAVA SDK to your environment path variable (if they are not in there already)
+Change into the repo root directory

-## To run the application on edge-cloud architecture:
+## If running the app from local, To run the application on edge-cloud architecture:

 1. type the following (replace ??? with your AWS account accessKeyId and secretKey, or create an environment variable as below), each in a separate terminal: